CWE-59: Improper Link Resolution Before File Access ('Link Following')

 Frequently Asked Questions

-CWE-59: CWE-59: Improper Link Resolution Before File Access ('Link Following') is a Common Weakness Enumeration (CWE) entry maintained by MITRE.
-Description
+CWE-59: Improper Link Resolution Before File Access ('Link Following') is a Common Weakness Enumeration (CWE) entry maintained by MITRE.
+The product attempts to access a file based on the filename, but it does not properly prevent that filename from identifying a link or shortcut that resolves to an unintended resource.

-What are the security consequences of CWE-59: Improper Link Resolution Before File Access ('Link Following')?+
+What are the security consequences of Improper Link Resolution Before File Access ('Link Following')?+

-How do you prevent or mitigate CWE-59: Improper Link Resolution Before File Access ('Link Following')?+
+How is Improper Link Resolution Before File Access ('Link Following') detected?+

-Which programming languages are affected by CWE-59: Improper Link Resolution Before File Access ('Link Following')?+
+Which programming languages are affected by Improper Link Resolution Before File Access ('Link Following')?+

-CWE-59 commonly affects Languages.
+CWE-59 commonly affects Not Language-Specific.
 Note that weaknesses are often language-agnostic patterns, so secure coding practices apply broadly.

 What is the difference between a CWE and a CVE?+